gogins/csound-vst3-opcodes/vst3-opcodes/README.md

 other vst3-opcodes.
 Both VST3 effects and instruments (synthesizers) can be used.

+**vst3initpreset** loads a VST3 plugin into memory for use with the other vst3-opcodes.
+Both VST3 effects and instruments (synthesizers) can be used.
+The preset file also is loaded.
+Currently this is the only way of loading a preset file using the VST3 opcodes.

 Note that for VST3, there may be multiple plugins defined in one loadable module.

 ### Syntax

 i_handle **vst3init** S_module_pathname, S_plugin_name [,i_verbose]

+i_handle **vst3initpreset** S_module_pathname, S_plugin_name, S_preset_filename [,i_verbose]

 ### Initialization